 This course introduces students to the effects of industrial, biological, and chemical hazards on the environment.
 Material from the Department of Energy, the Nuclear Regulatory Commission, OSHA, and the Environmental Protection Agency is integrated throughout the course.
-This is a three credit hour course.

 HM 233 Environmental Law